MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/upload-organizational-data-1st.md

 <img src="../images/wpa/setup/5-orgd-upload-fail.png" alt="Validation failed">

-Before you try to address the problem, you can select **Download issues**.
-This displays a log file that describes the problems in your data that might cause validation errors.
-This information can help you decide which path to choose next &mdash; whether to fix the source data or change your mapping settings.
+Before you try to address the problem, you can select **Download error log**.
+This log file describes the problems in your data that might cause validation errors.
+Use this information to decide which path to choose next &mdash; whether to fix the source data or change your mapping settings.
 The following section describes these options:

 ### Options upon failed validation